fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 AlchemyToleranceBase | 0.500000 | Base brewing tolerance at level 1
 AlchemyTolerancePerLevel | 0.150000 | Brewing tolerance gain per level
-AlchemyTrialEndErrorPerkTolerance | 1.000000 | Additional tolerance gained with Trial and Error perk AlchemyXPPerSuccessfullBrewing | 40.000000 | Alchemy XP gained when a potion is successfully brewed AlcoholBaseHangoverDuration | 14400.000000 | Base max duration for hangover (after blackout) in world time AlcoholBlackoutDuration | 14400.000000 | Blackout unconscious duration
+AlchemyTrialEndErrorPerkTolerance | 1.000000 | Additional tolerance gained with Trial and Error perk AlchemyXPPerAutocookBrewingRelative | | how many XP you get when you auto-cook a potion, relative to manual brewing AlchemyXPPerSuccessfullBrewing | 40.000000 | Alchemy XP gained when a potion is successfully brewed AlcoholBaseHangoverDuration | 14400.000000 | Base max duration for hangover (after blackout) in world time AlcoholBlackoutDuration | 14400.000000 | Blackout unconscious duration